Best Music Production Software: Choosing The Right DAW For You

-An audio interface is also a must if you plan on doing any sort of recording.
-Audio interfaces allow you to connect XLR microphones, which are much prefered rather than USB microphones.
+Audio interfaces also allow you to connect XLR microphones, which are much prefered rather than USB microphones.
 Most audio interfaces also support "phantom power" which many XLR mics require.

-You occasionally hear artists say that their DAW or their Sampler/Sequences is the ‘brain’ of their production, well, then studio monitors are your eyes.
+You occasionally hear artists say that their DAW is the ‘brain’ of their production.
+Well, that must mean studio monitors are your eyes!

 Without them you’re living a constant lie about your mix.

-Monitors always imply a lot of research and patience, as the topic is highly technical.
-The truth is that monitors don’t necessarily have to sound ‘good’ in the way you’re used to expect from hi-fi systems, which are destined to deliver a pleasant auditory experience, monitors have to sound ‘honest’ and ‘real’, take that into account when shopping for your own pair.
+The truth is that monitors don’t necessarily have to sound ‘good’ in the way you’re used to expecting from hi-fi systems, which are destined to deliver a pleasant auditory experience.
+The difference is that monitors have to sound ‘honest’ and ‘real’.

 Absolutely.
 It depends, of course.
 Nothing can stop you from becoming a successful artist or producer without them, but it’s much easier with them on board.